Several medical conditions can present as dandruff. It is, therefore, best to get a medical opinion.

 Lack of washing the hair can also bring about dandruff.

 There are a number of skin conditions that can produce dandruff.
 The most common is seborrheic dermatitis.
-It is an inflammatory skin ailment that present with flakiness and redness, either on the scalp, eyebrows, ear canals, forehead, or in the folds of skin that extend from nostril to commissure of the lips.
+It is an inflammatory skin ailment that presents with flakiness and redness, either on the scalp, eyebrows, ear canals, forehead, or in the folds of skin that extend from nostril to commissure of the lips.
 The cause is unknown and treatment is life-long.

 There are other inflammatory diseases that produce excessive scaling such as psoriasis, fungal infection of the scalp, and eczema.